jgplane/clippings-pluck/README.md

 # ClippingsPluck

-Kindle stores all of your highlights and notes in a txt file called "My Clippings.txt".
-ClippingsPluck accepts a string of that file data and creates an array of hashes!
+Amazon stores all of your kindle highlights and notes in a txt file called "My Clippings.txt".
+Amazon will also let you export those highlights as a CSV file.
+ClippingsPluck accepts a string read from one of those files and returns an array of hashes.

 ## Installation